J. Gordon Melton: Aum Shinrikyo investigation

 In May 1995, during the investigation into the Tokyo subway sarin attack, the group responsible for the attack, Aum Shinrikyo, contacted an American group known as AWARE (Association of World Academics for Religious Education), founded by American scholar James R. Lewis, claiming that the human rights of its members were being violated.
 Lewis recruited Melton, human rights lawyer Barry Fisher, and chemical expert Thomas Banigan.
 They flew to Japan, with their travel expenses paid by Aum, and announced that they would investigate and report through press conferences at the end of their trip.

 In the press conferences, Fisher and Lewis announced that Aum could not have produced the sarin with which the attacks had been committed.
 They had determined this with their technical expert, Lewis said, based on photos and documents provided by the group.
 British scholar of Japanese religions Ian Reader, in a detailed account of the incident, reported that Melton "had few doubts by the end of his visit to Japan of Aum's complicity" and eventually "concluded that Aum had in fact been involved in the attack and other crimes"; The Washington Post account of the final press conference mentioned Lewis and Fisher but not Melton.

 Reader concluded, "The visit was well-intentioned, and the participants were genuinely concerned about possible violations of civil rights in the wake of the extensive police investigations and detentions of followers."
 However, it was ill-fated and detrimental to the reputation of those involved.
 While distinguishing between Lewis' and Melton's attitudes, Reader observed that both Japanese media and some fellow scholars also criticized Melton.
 Using stronger words, Canadian scholar Stephen A. Kent chastised both Lewis and Melton for having put the reputation of the whole category of scholars of new religious movements at risk.

-Criticism
+Reception

+The Los Angeles Times described Melton as "one of the nation's foremost authorities on religion (and vampires [...])".
 Melton's scholarly works concentrate on the phenomenology and not the theology of NRMs.
 Some Christian countercultists criticize Melton for not critiquing the groups he reports on from an evangelical perspective, arguing that his failure to do so is incompatible with his statements of professed evangelicalism.
 Some secular anti-cultists who feel that new religious movements are dangerous and that scholars should actively work against them have likewise criticized him.
 Stephen A. Kent and Theresa Krebs, for example, characterized Gordon Melton, James R. Lewis, and Anson D. Shupe as biased towards the groups they study.

 Similarly, Perry Bulwer, B.A, LLB. has called Melton's research into The Family International "unreliable" and alleges bias and support for the NRM.